KetchupKing76/bridges-hs/DOC.md

 * *_layouts/assignment-page.html*: This layout extends the default layout and is used by project pages.
 The "jekyll-datapage-generator" plugin automatically generates these pages using the information in _data/assignments.yaml.

 * *.github/workflows/jekyll-deploy-action.yml*: A Github action which updates the gh_pages branch automatically whenever the master branch changes.
 (The source for this site is in the master branch; the generated HTML is in the gh_pages branch.)
-[Source](https://github.com/marketplace/actions/jekyll-deploy-action)
+Copied from [here](https://github.com/marketplace/actions/jekyll-deploy-action).

 * *assets/images/*: Images for this site, including example output images for each project.